A field with the [up-switch]

 By default the entire form will be searched for matches.
 This can be configured.

-To toggle an element for multiple values, separate with a comma:
+To toggle an element for multiple values, separate with a space or comma:

 only shown for intermediate and expert levels